-This page contains detailed information about west’s multiple repository model
+This page contains detailed information about west’s multiple repository model,

 The history of the manifest repository is the line of Git commits which is “floating” on top of the gray plane.
 Parent commits point to child commits using solid arrows.
-The plane below contains the Git commit history of the repositories in the installation, with each project repository boxed in by a rectangle.
+The plane below contains the Git commit history of the repositories in the workspace, with each project repository boxed in by a rectangle.
 Parent/child commit relationships in each repository are also shown with solid arrows.

 The commits in the manifest repository (again, for upstream Zephyr this is the zephyr repository itself) each have a manifest file.
 The manifest file in each commit specifies the corresponding commits which it expects in each of the project repositories.
 This relationship is shown using dotted line arrows in the diagram.
 Each dotted line arrow points from a commit in the manifest repository to a corresponding commit in a project repository.

 Project and manifest repository histories don’t have to move forwards or backwards together:

 P3moves backward from

 One use for moving backward in project history is to “revert” a regression by going back to a revision before it was introduced.